Is Wealthify’s Stocks & Shares ISA Any Good?

 Wealthify charges an annual fee of 0.60% for managing your investments.
 This means it’s not quite as cheap as InvestEngine (0.25%) which has some ETF portfolios, but it’s cheaper than Moneyfarm (0.75%) where you can invest in individual shares and bonds.

-The other costs of the Wealthify ISA to consider are the Wealthify Investment Plans’ fund and trading fees, which are charged at 0.16% by the fund managers to run the funds that Wealthify invests in.
+The other costs of the Wealthify ISA to consider are the Wealthify Investment Plans’ fund and trading fees, which are charged at 0.15% by the fund managers to run the funds that Wealthify invests in.
 Investment fees are fairly non-negotiable and are standard for all investment platforms.
 However, some robo-advisors or digital wealth managers choose different products with different costs.
-For example, the underlying fund fees Moneyfarm charges are 0.2% and Nutmeg’s vary from 0.19% to 0.32% depending on what type of account you have.
+For example, the underlying fund fees Moneyfarm charges are 0.2%.

 Wealthify’s Ethical Portfolio